3 simple steps

 Life insurance for solo parents

-Solo mums and dads should also think about who would take care of their children should they pass away, putting the right financial cover in place to ensure this happens.
+Solo mums and dads should also think about who would take care of their children should they pass away and put the right financial cover in place to ensure this happens.
 It’s also essential to make a will setting out your wishes, in order to prevent potential disputes between relatives.
 The best time to make these plans is when you’re well, to ensure the best interests of your children are met.

 Can I take out life insurance for my parents?